Study Finds College Students Waste 112 Pounds of Food Per School Year

 It is time to call attention to the issue of edible plate waste and move toward action to reduce it.
 The whitepaper points to simple, immediately implementable strategies such as consistently providing tasting spoons at every station and providing all serving staff with explicit instructions on proper portion sizes, as well as longer-term suggestions that could help the food service industry dramatically reduce such waste.

-“Toward Cleaner Plates: A Study of Plate Waste in Food Service” is available at www.bamco.com/platewaste.
+Read the “Toward Cleaner Plates: A Study of Plate Waste in Food Service” report (PDF).

 About Bon Appétit Management Company